-Do you ever ask yourself, why can’t I be happy?
+Do you ever ask yourself, Why can’t I be happy?
 What’s wrong with me?
-I asked myself those questions almost every day . . . for more than a decade.
+I did almost every day, for the better part of a decade.

-And inside deep, I felt utterly incapable, incapable of divorce, incapable of anything but loving my girls.
+And inside deep, I felt ashamed and utterly incapable, incapable of changing, incapable of moving to the next rung.

 The facts of my failing—and ultimately, failed—marriage are singular, as are the facts of any relationship.
-Some divorces are friendly, some are chilly and a few are horribly acrimonious.
-What is not singular is that I—like many, many women I know now—felt trapped.
-The marriage wasn’t working but the alternative was simply too terrifying to consider.
+Some divorces are friendly, some are chilly, and a few are horribly acrimonious.
+What is not singular is that I—like many, many women I know—felt trapped.
+I didn’t know who I was.
+The marriage wasn’t working, but the alternative was simply too terrifying to consider.

-I wish I could say my epiphany transformed me overnight.
-That the following morning when I rubbed my eyes in front of the mirror, I was SHAZZAM’ed: cinched up like Linda Carter in a red and blue bustier, now wielding titanium-plated bracelets and updated Microsoft Office skills.
-But it would still be years before I could do it; years, and hundreds of baby steps and missteps and discarded exit plans before I could finally source the guts to seek divorce.
+I wish I could tell you that the light transformed me overnight.
+That the following morning when I rubbed my eyes, I was SHAZZAM’ed: cinched up like Linda Carter in a red and blue bustier, at last wielding titanium-plated bracelets and updated Microsoft Office skills, but it would be years.

 To contact Liza, click here.